USEPA/EPA_ALPHA_Model/ALPHA_Documentation/modeling_process.rst

     output\2019_02_11_16_52_39_sim_1_output_workspace.mat

 The workspace is saved after all post-processing scripts have been run so the workspace contains everything required to replicate the simulation at a later time and also all of the datalogs, audits, etc.  The simulation may be run again or the outputs examined directly without the need for running the simulation.
 Keep in mind that output workspaces will always be bigger than input workspaces and also take longer to save.
 The workspace may be loaded by using the load command or double-clicking the filename in the Matlab Current Folder file browser.
+Also note that the resulting mat file will contain variables constructed from various REVS classes and will require ``REVS_common`` to be on the MATLAB path to operate property.

 .. _post_simulation_data_analysis: